How Long Should a Root Cause Analysis Take?

 - What level of proof do you need to support your conclusions?

-However, I believe most investigations should be completed in a couple of weeks or at most a couple of months.
+However, I believe most investigations should be completed in a couple of days, weeks, or, at most, months.

 Now for the exceptions…